PP says Treasury DG failed to disclose that he'd been convicted of traffic offence in job application

 5.2.7 A Memorandum recommending the appointment of Mr Mogajane to the position of Director-General at National Treasury for a period of five (5) years was approved by former Minister Gigaba on 30 May 2017.
 Paragraph 3.5.3 of the memorandum in question stated that:-

-"The State Security Agency (SSA) confirmed that Mr Mogajane is South African citizen and finding was obtained on criminal records, however according to clause 5 and 6 of the SSA report; the crime was committed while back in 2011.
+"The State Security Agency (SSA) confirmed that Mr Mogajane is a South African citizen and a finding was obtained on criminal records, however according to clause 5 and 6 of the SSA report; the crime was committed a while back in 2011.
 This was the first offence by Mr Mogajane and he has been rehabilitated with no likelihood of reoccurrence.
 The offence does not have any impact on the work that Mr Mogajane will be doing... "

 5.2.8 A certificate of evaluation of Mr Mogajane's qualifications was issued in a letter, dated 13 June 2017, to National Treasury, from the South African Qualifications Authority (SAQA).